ryannealsmith/product_features_db/CSV_UPDATE_README.md

 ## CSV Format

 ### Required Columns
-- `capability_type` - Must be either "product" or "technical"
+- `capability_type` - Must be "capability" for capabilities or "technical_function" for technical functions
-- `capability_name` - Exact name of the capability as it appears in the database
+- `capability_name` - Exact name of the entity as it appears in the database

 ### Optional Columns
 - `due_date` - Target completion date (supports multiple formats)